triton-inference-server/openvino_backend/README.md

 $ cmake -DCMAKE_INSTALL_PREFIX:PATH=`pwd`/install -DTRITON_BUILD_OPENVINO_VERSION=2024.4.0 -DTRITON_BUILD_CONTAINER_VERSION=24.03 ..
 $ make install
 ```
+The compiled backend will be added to `build/install/backends/openvino` folder.

 The following required Triton repositories will be pulled and used in
 the build.
 By default the "main" branch/tag will be used for each repo